Park City, UT

 Step 4: Take a picture of your test area, then submit your findings through the survey link.

 The survey should take around 15 minutes to complete.
-If you are unable to locate and/or identify your service line, please reach out to us via email: servicelineinventory@parkcity.org or by calling us at 435-615-5335.
+If you are unable to locate and/or identify your service line, please reach out to us via email at servicelineinventory@parkcity.org or by calling us at 385-270-2525.

-Because of the number of homes in Park City, we are currently prioritizing inventory of homes built prior to the 1989 lead ban.
-While we are still interested in collecting service line material of homes built after 1989 for regulations in the future and making the most robust inventory possible, we must prioritize these homes when customers request additional support from our staff.
+Because of the number of homes in Park City, we are prioritizing the inventory of homes built before 1970.
+These homes will take precedence when customers require additional support from staff.
+Due to new guidance from the Utah Division of Drinking Water, we do not expect homes built after 1970 to be at a high risk of containing lead service lines.
+However, we are still interested in collecting service line information from homes built after 1970 for potential regulations in the future and making the most robust inventory possible.

 Resources